Namronaldo08102004/CSC15008_ExcelAIPlugin/README.md

 ### Demo

+This section provides a demonstration of how the backend works in action.
+You will see how the FastAPI server processes translation requests and returns results.

 ## Google Sheets Add-on

 The **Google Sheets Add-on** is a tool I developed to integrate AI-powered functionalities - **translation, prompting, and summarization** - directly into Google Sheets.
 With this add-on, users can perform advanced language tasks on spreadsheet data without leaving the platform, streamlining their workflow and eliminating the need to switch between external tools or services.